kun-shukla/ci-p1-mind-flora/README.md

 ### Potential Future developments

 - Based on user feedback a mobile 'burger' menu may be implemented
+- Enhanced form features such as ability for users to upload and share an image of destination and to be able to sign up to a newsletter.
 - Creation of an ‘Explore’ section for users to locate Nature walks via an embedded map feature.
 - As the pool of user-generated content grows a 'Search' feature will be introduced to effectively filter through the 'library' of content.
 - In time the site will provide a feature to enable users to organise 'meetups' to explore the therapuetic benefits of nature as a group of like-minded fellow travel buddies.
 This will further enhance the benefit to mental wellbeing by combining in a social aspect as well.